How to automate Zendesk messaging: A guide to AI and beyond

 Handling customer messages in Zendesk across web, mobile, and social channels can be a real challenge.
 It's a constant effort to respond quickly, keep things personal, and make sure your support team isn't drowning.
 You want to help customers fast and efficiently.
 That's why people look into automating Zendesk messaging.

 By letting technology take care of the routine stuff, you free up your team for the trickier, more human parts of support.
-It’s not just about speed; it’s about making things smoother for everyone.
-This guide will walk you through how you can automate your Zendesk messaging, looking at both the classic ways and what AI brings to the table, helping you figure out the best path forward for your team.
+It's not just about speed; it's about making things smoother for everyone.
+This guide will walk you through how you can automate your Zendesk messaging, looking at both the classic ways and what AI brings to the table, helping you figure out the best path forward for your team in 2026.

 What is Zendesk messaging automation?